jito-foundation/restaking/docs/concepts/vault_program.md

 - Processing slash instructions from authorized slashers
 - Adjusting the vault's total assets and individual delegations
 - Ensuring the integrity of the LRT exchange rate
-- Respects the maximum slashing conditions set by the AVS
+- Respects the maximum slashing conditions set by the NCN

 ## Tracking State